sgs22/sgs22/README.md

 Hi there I'm Sam 👋
 </h1>

+<h2> Latest Site: www.desktopmini.co.uk </h2>

 <p>
 I'm an aspiring Fullstack dev, also enjoy computer engineering.<br>
 Currently looking for work in the UK <br>
 Happy to work remote and in office!
 </p>

-- 🔭 I’m currently working on the needapc django project
+- 🔭 I’m currently working on the needapc django project, desktopminishop
 - 🌱 I’m currently learning: python, django
 - ⚡ Looking to learn React once i get the hang of the other two, currently using bootstap as a CSS framework
 - 👯 I’m looking to collaborate on an open source project